 Argentina, China, Georgia, India, Jamaica, Malaysia, Morocco, Panama, Philippines and South Africa.

-Port State Control workshop on MARPOL Annex VI held in Malaysia
+Regional workshop on PSC and Enforcement of MARPOL Annex VI held in South Africa

-A national training workshop on "Port State Control and Enforcement of MARPOL...
+A regional training workshop on “Port State Control and Enforcement of MARPOL...
 Read more